IrushiGunawardana/dotnet-ai-docgen/QUICKSTART.md

 ## Example Output

 The tool will:
-- ✅ Clone the repository
+- Clone the repository
-- ✅ Find all C# files
+-Find all C# files
-- ✅ Generate documentation for each file
+- Generate documentation for each file
-- ✅ Create a project overview
+- Create a project overview
-- ✅ Build searchable HTML documentation
+- Build searchable HTML documentation

 ## Troubleshooting